Skip to main content

 Overview

 PRFlow delivers GitHub pull request notifications to Slack.
 For each pull request it posts one Slack message that updates in place as the PR progresses — CI check status, reviews, and merge state all appear on the original message, and PR comments are synced into a Slack thread under it.
 Unlike the GitLab integration, there is nothing to configure on the GitHub side beyond installing the PRFlow GitHub App: the App delivers webhook events automatically and grants PRFlow its (read-only) API access in one step.
 PRFlow works with github.com organizations and personal accounts; GitHub Enterprise Server is not supported.
+The App is published on the GitHub Marketplace as PRFlow for Slack, listed under Code review and Chat with a free Starter plan.

 Setup